luizbossoi/whm-cpanel-api-wordpress-installation/README.md

     - On the left menu, under "Development", click on "Manage API Tokens""
     - Click on "Generate Token", copy the token for to use in the future.

+# Docker enabled
+If you want, just run ./docker-run.sh and a environment with everything needed to run this script will be setup.
+Open your brownser on http://localhost:8080/installer.php to use this script

+If you're planning to run on your custom server, here you are the required extensions:
+    - PHP Curl
+    - PHP ZIP
+    - PHP FTP

 # How to use this script
 *This script was made to run under Linux environment, if you run this script under Windows (EasyPHP etc) it may not work properly;*

 You can simply run installer.php on your server, or you can run this script as you wish.
 First you need to create this object with your host and whm token.